-Problem Possible Cause and Remedy Digital Display and Light Do Not Work.
-Ensure power is connected to the unit.
-If the unit is cooling, it may be in Sabbath mode.
-Interior Light Does Not Illuminate.
-The light bulb may be defective.
-If the unit is cooling, it may be in Sabbath mode.
-Light Remains on When Door Is Closed.
-For glass door models, press the light icon and close the door.
+Problem Possible Cause and Remedy Digital Display Ensure power is connected to the unit. and Light Do Not If the unit is cooling, it may be in Sabbath Work. mode.
+Interior Light The light bulb may be defective.
+Does Not If the unit is cooling, it may be in Sabbath Illuminate. mode.
+Light Remains on For glass door models, press the light icon When Door Is and close the door.
+Closed.
 Check reed switch.
 Unit Develops Frost on Internal Surfaces.
 Frost on the rear wall is normal and will melt during each off cycle.
 If there is excessive build-up of 1/4" or more, manually defrost the unit.
 Ensure the door is closing and sealing properly.
 High ambient temperature and excessive humidity can also produce frost.
 Unit Develops Condensation on External Surfaces.
 The unit is exposed to excessive humidity.
 Moisture will dissipate as humidity levels decrease.
 Digital Display Functions, But Unit Does Not Cool.
 Ensure the unit is not in "Showroom Mode."
 Momentarily unplug or interrupt power supply to the unit.
-Digital Display Shows ER or E Followed by a Number.
-E3 indicates the door may be opened too long.
+Digital Display E3 indicates the door may be opened too Shows ER or E long.
 Ensure the door is closing properly.
-For other error codes contact U-Line Customer Service.
+Followed by a For other error codes contact U-Line Number.
+Customer Service.